Nutters are "horrified" by a hotel's plan to open a striptease and lap dancing club in New Cross, London.

 The White Hart owner Ken Linwood said that a lap-dancing club was his only hope of saving his struggling business.
 He intends to appeal the decision.

-the area and add to crime.
+outside the area and add to crime.
 It's not a risk we should take.
 [Surely the police should not be allowed to make political objections without justification.
-Since when does 'people outside the area' imply an
+Since when does 'people outside the

 'Outraged' nutters have condemned a bid to stage late-night lap dancing at the Music Palace in Tottenham Lane, Crouch End, London.